The Great Villain Blogathon 2019 Dame Judith Anderson as Mrs. Danvers “Do you think the dead come back and watch the living?”

 Swanson herself was a very hard-working actress in the 1910s and 1920s with Mack Sennett before joining Paramount Studios.
 She started her own production company in the mid-’20s but only made a few talkies in the 1930s.
 She made six silent films with Cecil B. DeMille.

-Billy Wilder’s film is as James Naremore says in his book More Than Night- Film Noir in its Contents- is an “iconoclastic satire” and “a savage critique of modernity.”
-Much like Aldrich’s The Big Knife it is a condemnation of Hollywood in the cycle of films released in the 1950s, also notable The Bad and The Beautiful 1952.
-Naremore points out these films coincided with the blacklist, and the decline of studio owned theater chains summoning the end of an era.
+Billy Wilder’s film is, as James Naremore says in his book More Than Night- Film Noir in its Contents, an “iconoclastic satire” and “a savage critique of modernity.”
+Much like Aldrich’s The Big Knife, it is a condemnation of Hollywood in the cycle of films released in the 1950s.
+Also notable is The Bad and The Beautiful 1952.
+Naremore points out that these films coincided with the blacklist and the decline of studio-owned theater chains, marking the end of an era.
 Norma’s character is a casualty of changing times.

 Sunset-Boulevard-1950-Promotional

-Co-starring as the ill-fated gutless unemployed screenwriter who becomes Norma’s gigolo, is smooth and sexy William Holden as Joe Gillis.
+Co-starring as the ill-fated, gutless, ‘big dope’, unemployed screenwriter who becomes Norma’s gigolo is smooth and sexy William Holden as Joe Gillis.
 Erich Von Stroheim plays Norma’s devoted butler and ex-hubby Max Von Mayerling.
-Erich Von Stroheim who had directed Swanson in Queen Kelly '29 is perfectly suited to play her servant/ex-husband/devotee.
+Erich Von Stroheim who had directed Swanson in Queen Kelly ’29 is perfectly suited to play her servant/ex-husband/devotee.

 The film also co-stars Nancy Olson (Union Station 1950) as Betty Schaefer, Fred Clark as Sheldrake, Lloyd Gough as Morino, Jack Webb as Artie Green, Franklyn Farnum as the undertaker, and special appearances as themselves, Cecil B. DeMille, Hedda Hopper, Buster Keaton, Anna Q Nilsson, H.B.
 Warner, and composers Ray Evans and Jay Livingston.